 Strategic Flood Risk Assessments prepared by the predecessor councils provide the current evidence base:

 We are preparing a new Strategic Flood Risk Assessment for the entire BCP Council area to replace these.
 The following evidence is planned to support the BCP Local Plan.
 This is not a comprehensive list and once completed will be published here:

 - BCP Strategic Flood Risk Assessment (SFRA Level 2)

 Advice for the general public - not for planning purposes

 The SFRA is prepared for future planning purposes - if you want to know if your property is at risk of flooding now, to check if you are at risk of flooding, and for advice on what to do if you are, please refer to the Environment Agency Flood Maps.

 Advice for developers - for planning purposes

-The NPPF was updated and released in 2019 and provides clarity on application of the sequential test for planning purposes.
+The NPPF was updated in 2021 and provides clarity on application of the sequential test for planning purposes.
 The NPPF confirms that the SFRA should be the starting point for the Sequential Test for permitting development.
-The sequential test should take into account current and future impacts of climate change as confirmed by NPPF paragraphs 155, 157 and 158.
+The sequential test should take into account current and future impacts of climate change as confirmed by NPPF paragraphs 159, 161 and 162.

 The first stage in undertaking the Sequential Test is to identify all available sites within the search area which would be suitable for the type of development being considered.
 The search are should include all allocated sites in current local plans and sites within 5 year land supply statements.